CoreDJs Music Group Premieres: Encrowd Kizzy "Street Love"

 Kizzy: No one with a big name, just a few producers in and out of the country but no big features yet.

 Kizzy: It would be Kevin Gates, Derez Dashon, and Hov hands down!
-It’s gotta be real shit to touch your soul.
+It’s gotta be real s##t to touch your soul.

 Kizzy: St.Louis artists never get their respect for being real and I just wanna drop my street life story from my perspective.
 My new single "Street Love" is the story of a hustler who meets the right woman he knows he can shape and groom to be a queen.
 A feel-good record for the ladies who know how to hold a man down.